 Recently, we started using Looker for ad-hoc queries of business users in the company (PMs, managers, marketing, and basically everyone).
 One main problem we have though, is that our Looker performance is pretty bad — queries just take too long.

-The performance isn’t bad because of Looker of course, but because of the underlying engine: Trino (previously called PrestoSQL) over parquet files in S3.
+The performance isn’t bad because of Looker of course, but because of the underlying engine: Trino (formerly PrestoSQL) over parquet files in S3.
 Simple fetch queries take 10–12 seconds, and more complicated ones take over 30s — we realized we should find a different solution.

 We considered using Snowflake, as it’s already being used in the company by another department, but we also heard about the new kid in the block — Firebolt.

 It’s important to mention that this post is going to give you a brief summary of Firebolt’s product, and how it works behind the scenes (in a high level) — but at the time of writing these lines, we haven’t tested it yet (see why at the “Connectivity” section below).
 The goal is to give you some information so you can decide if it’s relevant for you to try Firebolt for your use-case.

 Firebolt is a data warehouse that lets you ingest your data to its dedicated storage with a proprietary format called F3 (pronounced “TripleF”).
 Like Snowflake, it provides you with separated compute units called Firebolt Engines to query that data (and to ingest it).

 Firebolt claims to be at least 10x faster, while maintaining a reasonable level of resource consumption (meaning it delivers this speed without the need of an appropriate increase in resources).